andypicke/emberr/README.md

 #> 6               FALSE          29.30                   43.36
 ```

-Get options for *entity* parameter
+Get options for the *entity* parameter:

 ``` r